 January 31: State of the State of Education Event

 Thank you to all who attended our event on Tuesday!
 We were thrilled to celebrate the 10th Anniversary of the Condition of Education project with all of you.
 A special thanks to our state education leaders—Secretary of Education Patrick Tutwiler, Early Education and Care Commissioner Amy Kershaw, Elementary and Secondary Education Commissioner Jeffrey C. Riley, and Higher Education Commissioner Noe Ortega—for their thoughtful discussion on the future of education in Massachusetts.
-If you missed the event, we will be sharing a recording soon!

 February 1: Community Conversation